Sebastian Söderberg: Professional career

-In January 2020, Söderberg set a record for the European Tour by playing the quickest round in the final round of the Omega Dubai Desert Classic.
-Teeing off first with a local marker and his caddie, he decided to attempt it and shot a round of 75; a better score than 30 golfers who played at normal pace.
+In January 2020, Söderberg set a record for playing the fastest round on the European Tour.
+Teeing off first with a local marker and his caddie in the final round of the Omega Dubai Desert Classic, he decided to attempt it and shot a round of 75; a better score than 30 golfers who played at normal pace.
 Söderberg played in 96 minutes, beating the previous record of 119 minutes set by Thomas Pieters.

 In 2021, Söderberg finished tied second in two tournaments in Spain back to back.
 He was joint runner-up with Min Woo Lee at the 2021 Estrella Damm N.A.
-Andalucía Masters, 3 strokes behind Matt Fitzpatrick.
-The following week he finished a stroke behind Jeff Winther at the Mallorca Golf Open.
+Andalucía Masters, three strokes behind Matt Fitzpatrick.
+The following week he finished one stroke behind Jeff Winther at the Mallorca Golf Open.
 He ended the season 61st in the Race to Dubai.

 Söderberg again came close to adding a second European Tour title at the 2022 British Masters at The Belfry.
 He entered the final round six strokes off the lead but emerged from the chasing pack to set the clubhouse target at nine under.
-However, Thorbjørn Olesen of Denmark produced a sensational eagle-birdie finish to deny him a second title, and he finished solo second.
+However, Thorbjørn Olesen of Denmark produced an eagle-birdie finish to deny him a second title, and ultimately finished solo second.

+In 2022, Söderberg received Elit Sign number 149 by the Swedish Golf Federation based on world ranking achievements.

+In May 2024, Söderberg held a three-shot lead after 36 holes at the Volvo China Open, which was shortened to 54 holes due to inclement weather.
+He was tied for the lead on the final hole, but made double bogey to finish tied-third, two strokes behind Adrián Otaegui.
+The following month, Söderberg held an eight-shot lead after 54 holes at the Volvo Car Scandinavian Mixed.
+He shot 77 in the final round, including a double bogey on the 18th hole, to finish runner-up, one stroke behind Linn Grant.